CalConnect/TC-CALSPAM/Assessment.md

 - events detected as spam during delivery
 	- reject message
 	- junk folder in mail, but not put into calendar
 	- put into calendar but mark? quarantine equivalent for calendar?
 - events not detected until after delivery
 	- delete without cancellation on behalf of users
-	- send fbl for original mail if referent exists
+	- send fbl for original mail if reference exists (Mail ID?)
 	- create and maintain organiser blacklist? on user or system level?

 ## outlook